Learn how to view, understand, and act on threat events in the Kandji Web App

 Filtering Threat Events

-You can filter threat events based on their status for easier visualization and remediation.
+You can filter threat events for both file and behavioral detections based on their status for easier visualization and remediation.

 Select the Detection Date range for which you'd like to view threat events.